Pros and Cons of C-sec and Normal Delivery

 • There is a risk of perineum tearing from vaginal delivery.
 If it’s a bigger tear, healing can take longer.

-• Most of the normal deliveries are uncomplicated but at times unforeseen circumstances can lead to emergency surgery.
+• Most of the normal deliveries are uncomplicated, but at times unforeseen circumstances can lead to emergency surgery.

 Cesarean Section/Surgery: